By Patrick J. Hayes

 Contributions on Canadian topics were plentiful and helped show the reach of Catholicism in the Atlantic world.
 Terrence Murphy, Saint Mary’s University (Halifax), undertook a study of Irish Catholics in Nova Scotia, 1785–1860, while Robert H. Dennis, University of Prince Edward Island, examined the influences of transnational Catholic social thought and the Antigonish Movement between 1912 and 1939.

 In a session on the Holy See and the North American hierarchy, Martin Pâquet, Université Laval (Québec), discussed multi-ethnic conflicts between the Church and state between 1830 and 1931.
-Roberto Perin, Glendon College, York University (Toronto), argued that a Romanizing of ritual practice by Montreal Bishop Bourget between 1851 and 1865 led to a decidedly favorable view of the papacy even amid tensions between the Church and state in Canada.
+Roberto Perin, Glendon College, York University (Toronto), argued that a Romanizing of ritual practice by Montreal Bishop Ignace Bourget between 1851 and 1865 led to a decidedly favorable view of the papacy even amid tensions between the Church and state in Canada.
 Gilles Routhier, Université Laval (Québec), expounded on the life of sometime Roman resident Louis Nazaire Bégin, who was often at the center of battles for the rights of French Canadians at the Propaganda Fide over and against Irish Catholic Canadians.

 Alexander Moore and Carol Harrison at the conference's opening reception.

 Colin Barr, University of Aberdeen, brought the conference to a close as its final keynote speaker.
-Having amassed an enormous wealth of archival data from around the globe, he argued the case for an “Irish Spiritual Empire”—one that traversed religious piety, culture, and politics in the 19th century.
+Having amassed an enormous wealth of archival data from around the globe, he argued the case for an “Irish Spiritual Empire”—one that included religious piety, culture, and politics in the 19th century.
 The ease of travel had become so prevalent and modes of communication so free and open that “it makes no sense to isolate Australia from America, or even from Newfoundland.”
 Cultures moved, he insisted, across oceanic basins, so that reporting on “home news” typically meant that stories from Skibbereen held just as much fascination for the local resident as it did for their compatriot in Auckland, Boston, or Rome.

 If the conference organizers sought to realize the dream of the late Peter D’Agostino in arguing for increased use and integration of Roman archival sources, as well as the interchange that might occur as a result, the conference can go down as a testimony to his aspirations and promptings.